 Check whether your international qualifications meet our general entry requirements:

 If English is not your first language, you must have one of the following qualifications as evidence of your spoken and written English.

 Find out more about our language requirements:

 Find out more about the general application process for postgraduate programmes:

-This programme combines seminar and tutorial work with presentations, essays, assignments and a 15,000 word dissertation.
+This programme combines seminar and tutorial work with presentations, essays and assignments.